RojanBajgain/RojanBajgain/README.md

 ## 👨‍💻 About Me

-> "I am the one who codes." - Heisenberg (probably)
+> "I am the one who codes."

 I'm a passionate Flutter developer who loves building beautiful, responsive, and high-performance mobile applications.
 I thrive on creating seamless user experiences and turning ideas into reality.
 When I'm not coding, I'm either exploring new technologies, fine-tuning UI/UX, or debugging relentlessly.
 My goal is to write clean, efficient, and scalable code that stands the test of time.